 On January 6, 2006, a purchaser of our common stock filed a complaint in the United States District Court for the District of Massachusetts that is essentially identical to a Consolidated Amended Complaint alleging that we made false and misleading statements about our products and business previously filed against the defendants and dismissed on October 5, 2005.
 The court appointed the Public Employees' Retirement System of Mississippi as lead plaintiff.
 The lead plaintiff filed an Amended Consolidated Complaint (the "2002 Securities Litigation").
 On April 19, 2007, the defendants filed a motion to dismiss the Amended Consolidated Complaint.
 On September 23, 2008, we agreed to settle the litigation and, on October 3, 2008, entered into a Memorandum of Understanding with the plaintiff setting forth the terms of the settlement.
 Pursuant to the settlement, subject to confirmatory discovery and final court approval, we agreed to pay \$9.5 million to the shareholder class in the case, as well as \$0.1 million toward the cost of the class notice process.
-We recorded the total of \$9.6 million as Litigation settlements for the three and nine months ended September 30, 2008.
-We do not have any directors and officers insurance available for this claim.
+We recorded the total of \$9.6 million as Litigation settlements for the year ended December 312008.
+We do not have any insurance available for this claim.